mpcq-network/mpcq-mirror-node/docs/database/README.md

 ## Setup

 The mirror node uses [PostgreSQL](https://www.postgresql.org/) to persist the data it receives from consensus nodes.
-Specifically, Hedera uses [Google Cloud SQL for PostgreSQL](https://cloud.google.com/sql/postgresql) for its managed mirror nodes, but operators are welcome to use any PostgreSQL compatible cloud or self-managed service.
+Specifically, MPCQ uses [Google Cloud SQL for PostgreSQL](https://cloud.google.com/sql/postgresql) for its managed mirror nodes, but operators are welcome to use any PostgreSQL compatible cloud or self-managed service.
 The exact hardware configuration will vary based upon the operator's intended use for the mirror node.
-Below is the hardware requirements that the Hedera managed mirror node uses.
+Below is the hardware requirements that the MPCQ managed mirror node uses.
 This is for a database with a full history and intended for use by many external clients.
 If operators store less data or only have a few internal clients then potentially some of these requirements can be relaxed.